ms24mtech11008/RTL_Design_and_Synthesis/README.md

 ```

 This optimization avoids the multiplier entirely by using a shift and add structure, and the result is simply **concatenating `a` with itself**.

+**NOTE: only the name of the .v file is mul8 but its multiplying with 9**